- Reuben R. James was an American inventor who lived in the late nineteenth century.

 Reuben Rodney James worked as a farmer and in a woolen mill.
 He also invented an adding machine and a grain meter.
 He received a patent for his adding machine invention in 1878 and for the grain meter in 1881.
 In 1857 Reuben Rodney James married Rebecca Moore (1832-1907) and eventually had six children.
 James passed away on January 25, 1904.

 Reuben Rodney James was born in Rising Sun, Indiana on August 21, 1826.
 He was born to Henry James (1797-1880) and Rebecca Hatch Athearn (1805-1834).
 Reuben was the first child in the family to survive.
 After the early death of his mother Rebecca in August 1834, his father married Amelia Maria Disney.
 Together they had four more children.

 - Rising Sun, Indiana

 - Invented an adding machine and a grain meter

 The United States Census records report that Reuben Rodney James was a farmer in 1850 and 1860.
-He was then the proprietor of a woolen mill in 1870 in Rising Sun, Indiana.
+He was then the proprietor of a woolen mill in Rising Sun, Indiana in 1870.